 Tumor Suppressor and Pro-oncogenic Activities of Transforming Growth Factor-betas in Breast Cancer.

-Transforming growth factor-betas (TGF-betas) are multifunctional growth factors that play complex roles in carcinogenesis.
-The prevailing hypothesis is that TGF-betas have tumor suppressor activity early in the carcinogenic process, but that in the later stages, tumor suppressor activity is lost and pro-oncogenic activities dominate.
-This switch is thought to be accompanied by a decrease in responsiveness of the tumor cell to TGF-beta, and an increase in TGF-beta ligand secretion that promotes the formation of a permissive stromal environment.
-Our research program uses genetically-engineered mouse and xenograft model systems to probe this dual role of TGF-betas in breast cancer, and elucidate underlying biological and molecular mechanisms.
-Where possible, we exploit this knowledge to develop new preventive or therapeutic modalities that target the TGF-beta signaling network.
-Currently our program consists of three parts, as detailed below.
+Transforming growth factor-betas (TGF-betas) are multifunctional growth factors that play complex roles in the development of many different tumor types.
+The prevailing hypothesis is that TGF-betas have tumor suppressor activity early in the carcinogenic process, but that in the later stages, tumor suppressor activity is lost and pro-oncogenic activities come to dominate.
+Both facets of TGF-beta biology involve the tumor stroma as well as the tumor parenchyma, and affect multiple biological processes.
+TGF-beta pathway antagonists are now in early phase clinical trials with the goal of blocking the pro-oncogenic effects of TGF-beta, so understanding the dual role of TGF-beta will be critical to the safe and effective development of these agents.
+Our research program uses a variety of approaches in preclinical mouse model systems to address the role of TGF-betas in breast cancer, and to elucidate underlying mechanisms.
+Where possible, we apply this knowledge to further the development of therapeutic strategies that target the TGF-beta pathway.